-Ovine Brucellosis (OB) is a bacterial disease confined to sheep, characterised by infertility in rams.
-Infected rams produce semen of lower quality, making them sub-fertile or sterile and the effect on flock fertility depends on the percentage of infected rams and flock breeding management.
+Ovine brucellosis (OB) is a bacterial sheep disease characterised by infertility in rams.
+Infected rams produce semen of lower quality, making them sub-fertile or sterile.
+The effect on flock fertility depends on the percentage of infected rams and flock breeding management.

 The effects of OB are often unrecognised, especially where marked fluctuations in fertility occur for other reasons.

-Testicles should be firm, springy on palpation with scrotal circumference above 28cm with no abnormal lumps on palpation.
+Testicles should be firm and springy on palpation with no abnormal lumps and with scrotal circumference above 28cm.
 The lumps caused by OB are generally in the lower part of the testicle.

 If your rams have abnormal lumps on their testicles, get a blood test to check for ovine brucellosis.